haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

     <i>Answer</i> <i class="material-icons">expand_more</i>
   </summary>
   <p>
-    In terms of iRMSD values we only observe very small differences in the best model.
-The fraction of native contacts and the DockQ scores are however improving much more after flexible refinement, but increases again slightly after final minimisation.
+  In terms of iRMSD values, we only observe very small differences in the best model.
+  The fraction of native contacts and the DockQ scores are however improving much more after flexible refinement but increases again slightly after final minimisation.
   All this will of course depend on how different are the bound and unbound conformations and the amount of data used to drive the docking process.
   In general, from our experience, the more and better data at hand, the larger the conformational changes that can be induced.
   </p>
 </details>
 <br>

-<a class="prompt prompt-question">Is the best model always ranked as first?</a>
+<a class="prompt prompt-question">Is the best model always ranked first?</a>

 <details style="background-color:#DAE4E7">
   <summary style="bold">
     <i>Answer</i> <i class="material-icons">expand_more</i>
   </summary>
   <p>
     This is not the case.
-The scoring function is not perfect, but does a reasonable job in ranking models of acceptable or better quality on top in this case.
+The scoring function is not perfect, but does a reasonable job at ranking models of acceptable or better quality on top in this case.
   </p>
 </details>
 <br>